asirya/AVIassembleGUI/README.md

-#AVIassembleGUI
-2024-03-19
+#AVIassembleGUI 2024-03-19; Written by the Siryaporn lab

+Contains:

+1. The ptcGUI portion of AVIassembleGUI v1.2c; Compatibility: Matlab 2017

-Contains the ptcGUI portion of AVIassembleGUI v1.3
+2. The ptcGUI portion of AVIassembleGUI v1.3; Compatibility: Matlab 2023b

-Also contains scripts to analyze STORM data
+3. Python scripts to analyze STORM data

-Compatibility: Matlab 2023b

-Written by the Siryaporn lab